EvidentSecurity/esp-sdk-ruby/docs/UsersApi.md

 api_instance = ESP::UsersApi.new

+email = "email_example" # String | The email of the user

 first_name = "first_name_example" # String | The first name of the user

 last_name = "last_name_example" # String | The last name of the user

-email = "email_example" # String | The email of the user

 opts = {
-  role_id: 56, # Integer | The ID of the role of the user
-  sub_organization_ids: [56], # Array<Integer> | A list of sub organization IDs that the user should have access to
-  team_ids: [56], # Array<Integer> | A list of team IDs that the user should have access to
+  include: "include_example", # String | Related objects that can be included in the response:  organization, sub_organizations, teams, role See Including Objects for more information.
   disable_daily_emails: true, # BOOLEAN | Specifies whether the daily emails should be turned off or not
   phone: "phone_example", # String | The phone number of the user
+  role_id: 56, # Integer | The ID of the role of the user.
+Only a manager can set or modify the role id.
+  sub_organization_ids: [56], # Array<Integer> | A list of sub organization IDs that the user should have access to.
+Only a manager can set or modify the sub organization ids.
+  team_ids: [56], # Array<Integer> | A list of team IDs that the user should have access to.
+Only a manager can set or modify the team ids.
-  time_zone: "time_zone_example", # String | The time zone of the user.
-See Time Zones for a list of valid time zones
+  time_zone: "time_zone_example" # String | The time zone of the user.
+See Time Zones for a list of valid time zones }
-  include: "include_example" # String | Related objects that can be included in the response:  organization, sub_organizations, teams, role See Including Objects for more information.
-}

 begin
   #Create a(n) User
-  result = api_instance.create(first_name, last_name, email, opts)
+  result = api_instance.create(email, first_name, last_name, opts)
   p result
 rescue ESP::ApiError => e
   puts "Exception when calling UsersApi->create: #{e}"